hashicorp/consul-server-connection-manager/docs/grpc-integration.md

 ## Custom gRPC balancer

 We use a gRPC balancer to give us insight into the current state of the gRPC sub-connections.
-We do not actually use the custom balancer for actual load balancing strategy.
+We do not actually use the custom balancer for a load balancing strategy.
 In particular, we do not use it as part of the library's compatiblity with the Consul server's xDS load balancing.
-It's purely a tool to view the gRPC sub-connection states and to work around library abstractions.
+It's purely a tool to view the gRPC sub-connection states in order to work around library abstractions.

 Our custom balancer is a wrapper around a gRPC `base.Balancer` so that our custom balancer is invoked whenever a sub-connection is created or when sub-connection state changes.
 The custom